-In February we opened up GitBook Lens for testing for selected users.
+In February we opened up GitBook AI search for testing for selected users.
 This month we are ready to roll it out to all users at no additional cost while in open alpha.
 A big change in change requests comes in the form of previews, where you can see how your content will look when it's published.
 As usual, this update comes with a number of bug fixes and improvements to the overall stability of GitBook.

-Lens will be available for all users while in Alpha testing.
+GitBook AI search will be available for all users while in Alpha testing.
 In the future, this feature will be limited to our Pro and Enterprise plans.

 When you are creating content, it's hard to get a sense of how it'll fit and appear to other users when it gets published.
 Now GitBook allows you to create a preview of your changes before they are merged.
 This allows you to have a quick glance at your content in published format, and make that last-minute adjustment to look just right.

 This is available inside change requests as you are editing them.

 Add a preview link for a change request

 We've also made improvements to the following: